Canada’s men’s hockey team looks to capitalize on its Olympic opportunity

 "The longer we play together, the better chance we have of being good," said Desjardins in a zen-like moment.

 The Canadian men are 42-14-2 against the Finns in Olympic and world championship play.
-Canada is 1-0-0 against Korea in the same competitions.

 The Finns, ranked fifth among the 12 teams after the preliminary round, were second to Sweden in Group C after beating Germany 5-2 and Norway 5-1 before losing 3-1 to the Swedes.
 The Koreans ranked 12th after losing their first three Olympic games.

-In the other quarterfinals, it will be the Czech Republic versus the U.S., the Russian entry versus Norway, and Sweden versus Switzerland or Germany.
+In the other quarterfinals, it will be the Czech Republic versus the U.S., the Russian entry versus Norway, and Sweden versus Germany.

+The Germans upset Switzerland 2-1 in overtime while Norway edged Slovenia 2-1 in play Tuesday.

 Should Canada advance to the semifinals, it will play the winner of Sweden's quarterfinal.